MeGysssTaa/ReflexIssueTracker/FALSE_POSITIVES.md

 > Make sure to read this article before pushing your issue if you're about to report false positive.
-> This will make your and our life easier, and will speed the fix of the issues you report up.
+> This will make your and our life easier and will speed the fix of the issues you report up.

 ## Introduction

 **What are False Positives (FPs)?** A moment when an innocent, 100% legitimate and fair player whose latency and lag status are considered admissible, gets falsely classified by Reflex as a cheater while doing regular, 'daily', actions under regular and stable server performance/TPS, and, henceforth, kicked or banned from the server.
 Deliberate attempts to provocate Reflex on a 'false positive' by doing abnormal or heavily suspicious actions, playing with irregularly severe lag or attempting to 'look the way a cheater does' is not considered a FP.
-Reports comprising such behavior are more often closed or ignored without taking care about them.
+Reports comprising such behavior are more often closed or ignored without taking care of them.

 **This IS a false positive:** a player with an estimate Lag Points (LP) number of 10-35 and a Lag Status (LS) considered 'OK' is fighting against an **active** player, whose LP and LS are respectively equal to 10-35 and 'OK', normally, doing ordinary, common, 'daily' actions and acting the way most legitimate players do, gets a, say, 'coincidence: #325' flag with violations number of 100 or higher, and, hence, gets kicked from the server falsely.